yfdyh000/SimpleProxy/README.md

 - 0) Simple Proxy will not override proxy settings of Firefox
 - 1) Supports file extension with alphabet only
   - 1.1) Full compatibility with Auto-proxy Rulelist (branch 1.x)
+  - 1.2) Use ".simple" file extension to spedify build in match rule (higher priority, since branch 2.x)
+    - 1.2.1) Read 8) for more detail
 - 2) Server must match the form of server protocol::server adress::server port
   - 2.1) For example, socks::127.0.0.1::1080
   - 2.2) Supported protocol: http, socks, socks4